OriD-19/Clases-2020/Materias/Inglés/Unit 5 - Inversion.md

 7. Only later would we understand what had happend that night.
 8. Nowhere before had they met such rude people.
 9. Little did he understand about the situation.
-10. On no account do children should go on their own.
+10. On no account should children go on their own.

 <span style="opacity: 0.7; font-style: italic;">Página principal de la materia:</span> [['INGLÉS]]